project-jue/jue/docs/architecture/Layer_FAQ.md

 ---

-## 3. Why doesn’t the Physics layer interact directly with Core-World?
+## 3. Why doesn’t the Physics-World interact directly with Core-World?

 This is subtle, and your confusion here is reasonable.